isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_sept_dev.rst

   Residuals  372 35.576  0.0956
   ---

+OK, if you run the above BigQuery, you'll see the same results.
-OK, we see that the F statistic is really high, which makes sense looking at the difference in mean expression values across the groups (these are log10 expression values).
+We see that the F statistic is really high, which makes sense looking at the difference in mean expression values across the groups (these are log10 expression values).